Impacts on Campus

 The following is a condensed collection of changes, projects, programs, and/or new initiatives that were “spurred on” as a result of student input or student representation.
-The Inter Residence Hall Government, the Residence Hall Councils and Apartment Councils are the residence hall student’s voice on campus and, as the examples show, they make Creighton a unique place to live & to learn.
+Inter Residence Hall Government, the Residence Hall Councils, and Apartment Councils are the residence hall student’s voice on campus and, as the examples show, they make Creighton a unique place to live & learn.

 (Listed in reverse chronological order.)